GabuGustav/UVS-Unity/README.md

 5. Go through the warnings from unity as thy might tell you that som fies ae missing, yt they aren't.
 6. Your car MUST be a prefab in th Assets\ foler, this dos not work with Scen Objects.

 It is highly recommendd yu go through both VehicleEditorWindow.cs and ModularVhicleEditorWindow.cs, thy both do he sam thing with the first one having 673 lines and the second having 441 lines.
 Idk what I was thinking when witing the two bcz I forgot to merge it into one script.
+Do note that the first choic has more fatures than the second.

 The tool has th following capabilities:
 1. Keeps track of vehicles u have ditd before.